In Metal extrusion, a cylindrical billet inside a closed cavity is forced to flow through a die with a fixed cross-sectional profile.

 - Simple tooling compared to other extrusion processes

 - The hollow ram limits the load applied

-In hydrostatic extrusion, the chamber/ cavity is made smaller than the billet and filled with hydraulic fluid which transfers the force from the ram to the billet as shown in figure 3.
+In hydrostatic extrusion, the chamber/ cavity is smaller than the billet and filled with hydraulic fluid, which transfers the force from the ram to the billet, as shown in figure 3.
 Although tri-axial forces are applied by the fluid, the pressure improves billet formability on the billet.
-Sealing the fluid must be considered at the early stages to avoid any leaking and reduced pressure issues.
+Sealing the fluid must be considered early to avoid any leaking and reduce pressure issues.

-Although the hydraulic fluid eliminates the friction between the wall and the billet by isolating them, due to the specialised equipment requirement, high set up time and low production rate limits its usage in the industry in comparison to other extrusion processes.
+Although the hydraulic fluid eliminates the friction between the wall and the billet by isolating them, due to the specialised equipment requirement, the high set-up time and low production rate limit its usage in the industry compared to other extrusion processes.

 - Low power/force requirement due to no friction